-Over my career, I’ve been lucky enough to experience various types of TV stations.
-When MVNO started to emerge, I quickly seized on the opportunity and became part of Gemalto’s MVNO team from its inception.
+When MVNO started to emerge, I quickly seized on the opportunity and led the initiative to create Gemalto’s MVNO team from its inception.
 I really enjoyed that period and met with lots of different clients.
 I attended all the major MVNO events in Europe, meeting pioneers across the industry.
 I quickly realized we were involved in the launch of about 160 MVNO worldwide.

 The key lesson here is an ambitious approach to MVNOs can drive global success.
 Today, the story is continuing to develop and Gemalto has established itself as a key player in Latin America, Africa and Asia.

 5. Creation of Gemalto

 Consolidations across various industries has changed the face of the mobile industry, especially SIM cards.
 It wasn’t surprising to see the nature of the change on December 7 2005, when Gemplus and Axalto announced their merge.
 There were some initial fears, but we soon realized that it would enable us to become a key player in the industry.
 Other promising areas have arisen, such as eSIM and 5G, which looks set to revolutionize the telecom world even further.

 6. Facebook for SIM: hello social networks…

 It soon became apparent that Facebook would be a revolutionary force and I was fortunate enough to work with the company.
 Since its inception, the social network has transformed the way we use our smartphones, both from a professional and personal perspective.